How retailers can reduce return rates with better user experience

 The key aim, in terms of reducing returns, is that product page images and information helps ensure that customers make informed purchase decisions.
 If they choose the right product for their needs, they’re less likely to return it.

-By presenting information clearly in a way that reduces effort for shoppers, they can improve the user experience and get across key product details.
+By presenting product copy clearly in a way that reduces effort for shoppers, they can improve the user experience and get across key product details.

 This can be as simple as a few well-placed bullet points.
 For example, the six lines here describe the product quickly and simply.